Murter-Kornati

 Murter-Kornati is a municipality in central Dalmatia, Croatia.
-It is named after the two settlements that it consists of; Murter, located on the eponymous island, which it shares with Tisno, and Kornati which consists of the eponymous archipelago.
+It is named after the two settlements that it consists of: Murter, located on the eponymous island, which it shares with Tisno, and Kornati which consists of the eponymous archipelago.

 Population

-In the 2011 census, the population of the municipality was 2,044, the majority of whom were ethnic Croats with 97.65%.
+In the 2011 census, the population of the municipality was 2,044, the overwhelming majority (97.65%) of them being ethnic Croats.

-The municipality consists of two settlements:
+In 2021, the municipality consisted of the following two settlements: